cuijiyao01/docker-k8s-training/admin/trainer-guide.md

 In the admin folder of this repo, you find a registry folder with `install.registry.sh` script.
 Check the prerequisites and run the script as described [here](./registry/readme.md) to deploy a registry and make it available via an ingress.

 ### Setup cluster monitoring (~1 day before course starts)
 If you want to keep track of things happening in the cluster, you can use these [scripts](./monitoring) to setup prometheus/grafana based monitoring.

 ### (Optional) [Gain access to the Dashboard](accessDashboard.md)

 ## During the Course

 ### Use the "master" kube.config
 For all demos to work properly (especially the RBAC demo), you have to use an "admin" user when talking to the cluster.
 When you use the `kube.config` you got along with the cluster details, you are on the save side.
-However if you use a participant user / namespace, the RBAC demo will fail due to missing autorization.
+However if you use a participant user / namespace, the RBAC demo will fail due to missing authorization.

 Of course, you can create a separate namespace (!= `default`) and add it to the `kube.config` context definition to send requests to it by default.